Big Springs – Unincorporated

 The same year, Kansas Territorial Governor James W. Denver signed the charter establishing Baker University in Baldwin on February 12, 1858.
-The United Methodist Church helped fund the creation of Baker University and it was named after Bishop Osman C. Baker.
+The United Methodist Church helped fund Baker University’s creation, and it was named after Bishop Osman C. Baker.
 The school opened its doors to students in November 1858 and was the first four-year university in Kansas.
-It continues to educate students at its main campus at Baldwin, as well as satellite campuses in Overland Park and Topeka with an enrollment of about 3,000.
+It continues to educate students at its main campus at Baldwin and satellite campuses in Overland Park and Topeka, with an enrollment of about 3,000.
 Several of the college’s original buildings are listed on the Nation Historic Register today.

-During the Civil War, Lawrence once again saw the wrath of the southern sympathizers when William Quantrill led some 300-400 men into the Free State stronghold an incited one of the bloodiest events in Kansas history, known as the Lawrence Massacre.
+During the Civil War, Lawrence once again saw the southern sympathizers’ wrath when William Quantrill led some 300-400 men into the Free State stronghold and incited one of the bloodiest events in Kansas history, known as the Lawrence Massacre.
 In four hours, Quantrill and his men killed some 150 men, burned about a quarter of the town to the ground, including all but two businesses, and looted the banks and retail establishment.
 However, Lawrence rebuilt and continued to maintain its county seat status.

-The University of Kansas formally opened its doors to students in September 1866, but the history of the institution actually began in 1855.
-The University of Kansas today continues to influence some 28,000 students each year at its Lawrence campus, as well as satellite campuses, research and educational centers, medical centers, and classes across the state of Kansas.
+The University of Kansas formally opened its doors to students in September 1866, but the institution’s history actually began in 1855.
+The University of Kansas today continues to influence some 28,000 students each year at its Lawrence campus and satellite campuses, research and educational centers, medical centers, and classes across the state of Kansas.
 The original campus is now the University of Kansas Historic District, occupying 85 acres with 52 resources — buildings, landmarks, and landscapes.
 Covering the period of 1863-1951, six of the buildings are individually listed in the National Register of Historic Places.

 By the early 1880s, Lawrence functioned as a prosperous market town for agricultural businesses in Douglas County in a regional economy dominated by the larger cities of Kansas City, Missouri and Topeka, Kansas.
 At this time, two and three-story brick and stone factory buildings, warehouses, wholesale houses, and retail businesses became more prominent in the townscape.

-At this time, the demand for manufactured goods was high and Lawrence controlled a local trade of about 40,000 people that not only included manufacturers but also successful farmers and stock raisers.
+At this time, the demand for manufactured goods was high, and Lawrence controlled a local trade of about 40,000 people that included manufacturers and successful farmers and stock raisers.

-In 1884, the Haskell Indian Nations University was established in Lawrence, which began as a residential boarding trade school maintained by the United States government for the education of Indian girls and boys.
-Today, the tribal university offers both associate and baccalaureate degrees to 1,000 students per semester, in a variety of subjects.
-Representing approximately 140 Tribal nations and Alaska Native communities, Haskell is home to the Haskell Cultural Center and Museum, the American Indian Athletic Hall of Fame, and the Indian Leader, and the oldest American Indian student newspaper in the country.
+In 1884, the Haskell Indian Nations University was established in Lawrence, which began as a residential boarding trade school maintained by the United States government to educate Indian girls and boys.
+Today, the tribal university offers both associate and baccalaureate degrees to 1,000 students per semester in various subjects.
+Representing approximately 140 Tribal nations and Alaska Native communities, Haskell is home to the Haskell Cultural Center and Museum, the American Indian Athletic Hall of Fame, and the Indian Leader, the oldest American Indian student newspaper in the country.
 Twelve campus buildings have been designated as U.S. National Historic Landmarks.

 By the turn of the century, Douglas County was called home to 25,096 people.
 However, over the next two decades, the population would drop as manufacturing slowed and the nation neared the Great Depression.

-By the late 1930s, the number of manufacturing industries had dropped significantly but the agriculture of the Kaw Valley continued to be successful.
+By the late 1930s, the number of manufacturing industries had dropped significantly, but the Kaw Valley agriculture continued to be successful.
 Industrial development shifted from the area’s traditional river and rail lines in the post-world War II period.
-However, by the early 1950s, the county was promoting itself as a site for plant relocation because of the federal government’s recommendations that industry move inland from heavily industrialized coastal areas.
-Soon new plants were established and the county moved into other commercial avenues such as technology, health care, education, finance, and scientific research.
+However, by the early 1950s, the county promoted itself as a site for plant relocation because of the federal government’s recommendations that industry move inland from heavily industrialized coastal areas.
+Soon new plants were established, and the county moved into other commercial avenues such as technology, health care, education, finance, and scientific research.

-By 1950, the population of the county had grown to 34,086 and continued to grow over the years.
-Today, the county is one of the fastest-growing in the state of Kansas and supports a population of about 122,000 who live within the 457 square miles of the county.
+By 1950, the county’s population had grown to 34,086 and continued to grow over the years.
+Today, the county is one of the fastest-growing in Kansas and supports a population of about 122,000 who live within the 457 square miles of the county.

-Throughout the county can be found a number of museums, dozens of historic properties, and numerous recreational opportunities.
+Throughout the county, many museums, dozens of historic properties, and numerous recreational opportunities can be found.
 West of Lawrence, Clinton Lake offers boating, fishing, and other water sports, and various parks surrounding the lake provide camping and trails for mountain biking, hiking, and horseback riding.
 To the southwest of Lawrence is Lone Star Lake, a small country lake, offers fishing, boating, and camping.
 Just northwest of Baldwin City is Douglas State Fishing Lake which provides hunting, fishing, and limited camping.
-Other parks around the county include Black Jack Park which includes the Ivan Boyd Prairie Preserve and Robert Hall Pearson Memorial Park, Broken Arrow Park in Lawrence, and Wells Overlook Park just south of Lawrence.
+Other parks around the county include Black Jack Park, which includes the Ivan Boyd Prairie Preserve and Robert Hall Pearson Memorial Park, Broken Arrow Park in Lawrence, and Wells Overlook Park just south of Lawrence.

 Douglas County, Kansas